-HUDSON — Officials are reviewing a franchise agreement with Mid-Hudson Cablevision for the company to provide cable and internet services in the city for the next 15 years.
+HUDSON — Officials are reviewing a franchise agreement with Mid-Hudson Cablevision for the company to provide cable services in the city for the next 15 years.

 Representatives from Mid-Hudson Cablevision, chief engineer Dave Fingar and administrative coordinator Rachel Puckett answered questions about the agreement at the Economic Development Committee of the Common Council meeting May 17.